Muterra/doc-golix/security-whitepaper.md

 **WARNING:** This is a draft document dated May 2016.
 It is under review and is definitely not finalized.
-If you'd like to stay updated, consider joining our [mailing list](https://www.muterra.io/mailing-signup.html).
+If you'd like to stay updated, consider joining the [Hypergolix mailing list](https://www.hypergolix.com/#page-top).

 # Introduction